yxliang01/UnimelbSharedFiles/Object Oriented Software Development/OOSD-Summary.md

 - remember to add `private` for attributes
 - remember the keyword `class`
 - when you are asked to write a class, remember to add all `import` statements needed
+- there is no `String.compare`, use `"SOME STRING".compareTo(ANOTHER_STRING)` instead
 - must write `static` before the type
-- there is no `String.compare`, use `"SOME STRING".compareTo(ANOTHER_STRING)` instead
+- `@Override`(O is uppercase) can be ignored
+- we don't need to disable the default initializer